DNA

 in vitro development were repeatedly overcome.

-a successful application of a principle within a
+Such experiments are the results of a successful application of a principle within a

-comprehensive theory pertaining to non-uniform forces (stress)
+comprehensive theory pertaining to non-uniform forces (stress) presented to the organism in different ways

 and their role in biological development (Lieber, 1996,